kyma-project/examples/event-email-service/README.md

 - A [Docker](https://docs.docker.com/install) installation
 - Kyma as the target deployment environment
-- An Environment to which to deploy the example
+- A Namespace to which to deploy the example

 ## Installation